alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/03_project_sovereignty_boundary.md

 Anchor Confirmation does not create shared liability.

-The confirmed project remains its own entity, project, work, publication, product, system, or application.
+The confirmed project remains its own entity, project, work, publication, product, system, companion, persona, agent, assistant, model, interface, or application.

 ## No Ownership Transfer